angeltoast/Regatta/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-A copy of the GNU General Public License is available from:
+A copy of the GNU General Public License is available by writing to:
-#                 The Free Software Foundation, Inc.
+                 The Free Software Foundation, Inc.
-#                  51 Franklin Street, Fifth Floor
+                  51 Franklin Street, Fifth Floor
-#                    Boston, MA 02110-1301 USA
+                    Boston, MA 02110-1301 USA